fbpx

 ClassDescriptionDifficulty LevelSkill Level

-IIEasy rapids with waves up to three feet that are easily identified with little scouting necessary.
+IIEasy rapids that are easily identified with little scouting necessary.
 Obstacles can easily be avoided, some maneuvering may be required.EasyNovice

-VViolent and turbulent rapids, some with multiple obstructions like holes and drops.
-Large waves and powerful currents.
-Requires expert maneuvering.Extremely difficultExpert
+VExtremely challenging, violent, turbulent, and highly congested rapids, with multiple obstructions like holes and drops.
+Large waves, powerful currents, and obstructions make rescues difficult here.
+Requires expert maneuvering and should be scouted from shore.Extremely difficultExpert

 Best Time of Year for Rafting